c-o-pr/ddrescue-helper/README.md

 **Usability**

 - [ ] XXX fsck whole drive should check the overal drive as well as all partitions.
-- [ ] ADD Improve situational awareness of the EFI service parition
+- [ ] ADD Improve situational awareness of the EFI service partition
 - [ ] ADD -p -z checks for unmanageably large numbers of problem blocks in the map
 - [ ] ADD Force use of /dev/rdisk on macOS for speed.
 - [ ] ADD help with removal of stale fstab entires for the destination after copy is complete.